graysky2/anything-sync-daemon/USAGE.md

 # SETUP

-`/etc/asd.conf` contains all user-managed settings.
+The `asd` configuration file contains all user-managed settings.
+See the entry on `ASDCONF` in the [`ENVIRONMENT VARIABLES`](#environment-variables) section for information on the default `asd` configuration file location.
 The configuration file location can be overridden by specifying a pathname in the `ASDCONF` environment variable.
 For instance, to load `asd` settings from `/here/for/some/reason/lives/asd.conf`:

 ```shell-session
 $ ASDCONF=/here/for/some/reason/lives/asd.conf asd <subcommand>
 ```

-**Note** that edits made to `/etc/asd.conf` while `asd` is running will be applied only after `asd` has been restarted.
+**Note** that edits made to the `asd` configuration file while `asd` is running will be applied only after `asd` has been restarted.

 In the `asd` configuration file, you may define the following variables: